Portland-Bit-Devs/Portland.BitDevs/meetings/24_01_24/README.md

 ### Requests
 - A guest speaker for March 25 2024
 - Artist / Graphic designed to help with branding and web applications.
-- A ''Portland BitDevs project to rally around.
+- A Portland BitDevs project to rally around.

 ### Giveaway
 - [Use Guess the Nonce](https://nonce.portlandbitdevs.com/)
-    - BitBox02
-    - Bitcoin Blend coffee
+    - 2 Tins of Bitcoin Blend coffee
+        - PDXBTC && SHIPBTC for 30% off and free shipping
+    - MOA - Premium Freeze Dried Food
+        - Beef broccoli teriyaki
-    - Bitcoin hat
+        - Spaghetti

 ### Schedule
 - **6:30 - 7:00pm:** Arrive, socialize, and grab some food.